 (near 9th & Sheridan)

-Students meet weekly in an after-school club setting.
+What happens at 4-H NMP YFP?
+Youth meet weekly in an after-school club setting.
 Within the club, they develop a relationship with a caring adult mentor.
 They participate in fun and exciting, hands-on activities and projects.
 They accomplish tasks, work in teams and have opportunities for leadership.
 The students also participate in community service projects.
-They participate in a monthly business meeting where they learn how to run a meeting, keep track of club minutes and records, participate in group decision-making and learn public speaking.
+They participate in a monthly business meeting where they learn how to run a meeting, keep track of club minutes and records, participate in group decision-making and learn public speaking through demonstrations.

-4-H YPF Mentors provide an invaluable service to the program.
+Being a Volunteer Mentor.
+4-H NMP YPF Mentors provide an invaluable service to the program.
 They are caring adults who are committed to changing the lives of youth.
 These at-risk kids need committed and consistent adult role models in their lives.
-Please only apply if you can commit.
-Mentors meet kids for about one hour per week, although some weeks are off to due to the school and holiday schedule.
+Please only apply if you can commit to spending a year with a mentee.
+Volunteer mentors meet with youth mentees for about one and a half hours per week.
 Mentors help open doors to youth for interests in science, technology, engineering and math, as well as helping them develop life skills such as self-esteem, responsibility, problem-solving, cooperation, sharing and teamwork.

 - Role Model